ssamin225/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to get the current path or url so components can still render if the url changes.
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? form validation is the process of checking if the user input in a form is valid.
 1. In 1-2 sentences, define end to end testing.
+    End to end testing checks if a user can use an app from start to finish.

 ## Instructions